-One of the major strategies for the Foundation to achieve this is through the creation of a television series focussing on people with disabilities telling their own stories in a non-sensationalist way.
+One of the major strategies for the Foundation to achieve this is through the creation of a television series focussing on people with disability telling their own stories in a non-sensationalist way.

 Why is this necessary?

-Doesn’t the media already include people with disabilities?
+Doesn’t the media already include people with disability?